inzapp/reid/EXPERIMENT.md

 ## Commit acceptance rules

-- Never commit an improvement smaller than `0.001` absolute for a higher-is- better 0-to-1 metric.
-For a lower-is-better metric, require an equivalent decrease.
+- Never commit a candidate unless it improves by at least `0.001` absolute over both the fresh direct-parent result and the highest previously accepted unrounded Rank-1 in this file.
+For a lower-is-better metric, require the equivalent decrease against both baselines.
+- Treat accepted metric history as monotonic: a newly accepted Rank-1 must be greater than the previous historical best by at least `0.001`.
+A lower fresh baseline caused by training variance does not lower this threshold.
 - Compare unrounded metric values when available.
 A displayed rounding change alone is not sufficient evidence.
 - One commit represents one successful hypothesis.
 - Do not commit raw checkpoints, datasets, generated models, caches, raw Codex event logs, or `.experiment-history.md`.
-- Include the primary metric before and after in the commit message.
+- Include the previous historical-best metric and the new candidate metric in the commit message.
 - Do not modify the policy sections of this file during an experiment.
 Only append a successful result to `Accepted experiment history`.
 - Leave the repository clean after every successful commit or failed rollback,